Skip to main content

 Inside this article:

-Before we dive into practical strategies, it’s crucial to understand the psychological foundations of confidence and self-esteem.
-This knowledge will provide context for the techniques we’ll explore and help you appreciate the science behind personal growth.
+Before diving into practical strategies, it’s crucial to understand the psychological foundations of confidence and self-esteem.
+This knowledge provides context for the techniques we’ll explore and helps appreciate the science behind personal growth.

 Defining Confidence and Self-Esteem